quintel/merit/README.md

 For the participants that are cheaper than the price setting participant, the load is equal to the **available output capacity**.
-For the price setting participant the load is generally lower than the available capacity, since only a fraction of its available capacity is needed to meet the demand.
+For the price setting participant, the load is generally lower than the available capacity, since only a fraction of its available capacity is needed to meet the demand.
 For the participants that are more expensive than the price setting participant, the load is equal to 0.